newatoms/guides/contributing.md

 ## Adding your guide to the guides

 To add a guide complete the following steps:
+* The title of a guide should always start with 'How to'
 * Create a new folder within *Guides* and name it [guide-name].
 Replace all " " with "-".
 * Copy your guide to `guides/[guide-name]/` and change the name to `readme.md`.
 This enables the visitor to instantly view your guide when they are in the folder of your guide on github.
 * If there are local images in your guide you can store them in `guides/images/[your-image.filetype]`